yanekyuk/ders/LING334/MidtermI_.md

    >
    > **fMRI**, like MEG, measures magnetic activity, but unlike MEG, its able to do so via tracking the blood flow, thus can be called an indirect approach.
 Since it makes use of blood flow and the blood flow itself has some lag, the patient has lie in the device without any movement, and even so the timings of the activities are not good enough as it is in MEG and ERP.
 Although, it has a pretty good spatial resolution.
 P.S.
 Too expensive.
    >
    > **NIRS** measures the transmission of light through the brain tissue.
-Ligth and ligth sensors are placed on specific parts of the head and the measurements are collected by the light transmittability.
-Since it is light, it has an excellent temporal resolution (although the book never mentions this), but its spatial resolution is not as good as fMRI or MEG because it gets it data via collection of linears.
+Light and light sensors are placed on specific parts of the head and the measurements are collected by the light transmittability.
+Since it is light, it has an excellent temporal resolution (although the book never mentions this), but its spatial resolution is not as good as fMRI or MEG because it gets it data via collection of linear.
 Since these lines have depth (all through the other end of the head) it is still better than ERP.
 This technology is not as expensive as MEG or fMRI.

 4. Outline the evidence that language is a left-hemisphere function in adults.